Top networking tips for student civil engineers, quantity surveyors and construction managers

 - What do you think is the biggest challenge or opportunity for the industry at the moment?

-‘To get my work experience placements, I spent a lot of time on LinkedIn,’ SAYS Ashley Dunsmore, a quantity surveyor at Kier.
+‘To get my work experience placements, I spent a lot of time on LinkedIn,’ says Ashley Dunsmore, a quantity surveyor at Kier.
 ‘I searched for “surveyors”, “commercial directors”, “construction in Dundee and Glasgow” and for anyone connected with the Royal Institution of Chartered Surveyors (RICS).
 Then I would message them to ask for their advice and whether they knew of anybody offering work experience. ‘ It was successful: ‘Muirfield Contracts actually contacted me to ask if I was interested in a placement.
 The Muirfield recruiter had asked one of my contacts whether they could recommend a placement student and they’d put my name forward,’ she recalls.
-She got her graduate job at Kier in a similar way.

 If you are sending a connecting message, don’t use the standard one.
 Write a short, personal one.
 For example, if you are connecting with a graduate employee who is an alumnus of your university, you could introduce yourself, say that they have followed the career path that you are interested in and ask if you could catch up with them about how they are finding it.